|

 [Top]

-[Top] So too, Yeshua is called God and Gods Son — automatically granting him kingly status (On his robe and on his thigh he has a name written: King of kings, and Lord of lords; Rev. 19:16).
-And like Melchizedek, Yeshua is a great high priest, a merciful and faithful high priest (Heb 5:14; 2:17).
-He too was not from Levi's tribe, but from Davids tribe Judah (our Lord rose from Judah; Heb 7:14).
-He also descended, by divine appointment, from Melchizedeks mysterious order (Heb 7:17 quotes Ps 110:3).
+[Top] So too, Yeshua is called “God” and God’s “Son” — automatically granting him kingly status (“On his robe and on his thigh he has a name written: King of kings, and Lord of lords”; Rev. 19:16).
+Like Melchizedek, Yeshua is a “great high priest,” “a merciful and faithful high priest” (Heb 5:14; 2:17).
+And he too was not from Levi's tribe, but from David’s tribe Judah (“our Lord rose from Judah”; Heb 7:14).
+He also descended, by divine appointment, from Melchizedek’s mysterious order (Heb 7:17 quotes Ps 110:3).
 Yeshua is a judge-king-priest.
 But the similarities with Melchizedek break down in the specifics, especially when compared with 11QMelch from Qumran.

 Yeshua is Not Melchizedek Reincarnated.

-Some disciples of Yeshua apparently believed he was even Melchizedek reincarnated — or in later Christian terms, Melchizedek was the preincarnate manifestation of the Messiah.
-This view is found in some post-New Testament Church Fathers and among certain Christian groups today.
+Some disciples of Yeshua apparently believed he was Melchizedek reincarnated — or in later Christian terms, Melchizedek was “the preincarnate manifestation” of the Messiah.
+(As noted above, this view is found in some Church Fathers and among certain Christian groups today.)
 But the author of Hebrews adamantly distinguishes the two priests.
-Yeshua — not Melchizedek — is the one and only High Priest who abides forever and holds his priesthood permanently (Heb 7:24).
+Yeshua — not Melchizedek — is the one and only High Priest who “abides forever” and “holds his priesthood permanently” (Heb 7:24).
 Though the author sees parallels between them, he nowhere suggests they are one in the same person.
-Melchizedek was made like the Son of God (7:3).
+Melchizedek was “made like the Son of God” (7:3).
 Hebrews does not say he was the Son of God.
 [Top]

 2nd Century BCE